zmitchell/tinkering.xyz/content/abusing-type-annotations.md

     foo: "MyClass"
 ```

 This allows you to use types that haven't been defined yet, like when you're defining a recursive data structure.
-Interesting, so the type annotation doesn't have to be an actual class, it can also be a string.
+So the type annotation doesn't have to be an actual class, it can also be a string.
 What can go in this string?
 Anything, apparently!

-If you read [PEP 484][pep_484] you'll see that the type annotation can actually be any valid Python expression.
+If you read <s>the sacred texts</s> [PEP 484][pep_484] you'll see that the type annotation can actually be any valid Python expression.
 The implications of that didn't really sink in at first, so we'll come back to it later.

 At this point I realized that I could stick arbitrary information in a string and attach it to a variable.
 Sure, this would not play well with type checkers or really any sane use case for type annotations, but no one *really* uses type annotations, right?
-No one will get hurt.
-All the cool kids are doing it.
-I eventually gave in to my own pressure.
+All the cool kids are doing it, no one will get hurt.
+Don't be such a square!
+Fine, I talked me into it.

 Ok, so I can store information in the annotations, but how do I read it at some later time?
 To the [Python data model][data_model]!
 I dove into the data model to learn about the guts of Python.
 I actually got my first CPython contribution from this endeavor.

 ![](/images/cpython-pr.png)

 I'm still waiting for my core developer invitation.
 Anyway, I learned that annotations are stored in the `__annotations__` attribute.
-The `__annotations__` attribute is a dictionary where the keys are the attribute names, and the values are the raw annotations.
+The `__annotations__` attribute is a dictionary where the keys are the attribute names, and the values are the annotations.
 Consider the following class:

 ```python
 class MyClass: